Mama told me to shop around, and here's why...

 69% of co-op graduates believe their experience was instrumental in finding employment following graduation

 Experiential learning or internship – Does the program offer an experiential learning component or an internship?
 These are usually not set-up as a paid work placement, but some amount of hands-on work is still beneficial, even if it’s not paid.
 It might mean field work collecting data ,or working on a research or communications project for a non-profit organization.
-An example is the first year Health Studies Colloquium at St. FX., which has a service learning component.

 Opportunities to work with professors – Working on projects with professors is another way to get hands-on experience, and it’s a great way to snag a reference if you need one for a job or for an application to a professional program like Law, Physiotherapy, Medicine, etc. For example, the Dalhousie Integrated Science program has research projects and field trips with professors built into it.